core-code/CoreLib/README.md

 CoreLib
 =======

-CoreLib is a collection of reusable Objective-C source code to make various aspects of developing Mac and iOS applications easier & faster.
+CoreLib is a collection of reusable Objective-C source code to make various aspects of developing Mac and iOS applications easier, faster & safer.

 CoreLib is designed so you can just use the parts you want/need and are not forced to adopt all of it.